ray155093/azure-docs.zh-tw/articles/marketplace-publishing/marketplace-publishing-powershell-setup.md

 <properties
-   pageTitle="設定 PowerShell 以建立 Marketplace 的 VM | Microsoft Azure" description="設定 Azure PowerShell 的指示，可做為選擇性處理流程來建立要部署至 Azure Marketplace 並在其上銷售的 VM 映像" services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Set up PowerShell to create a VM for the Marketplace | Microsoft Azure" description="Instructions for setting up Azure PowerShell and using it as an optional process flow to create VM images to deploy to, and sell on, the Azure Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII"